KarelKubat/balancing-reverse-proxy/README.md

 The "fitness" of an endpoint's response is determined by the status that an end point sends.
 The default is that any HTTP status in the 100's, 200's, 300's or 400's range is a valid outcome and is returned to the client.
 An endpoint's response is only discarded when the HTTP status is in the 500's range.
 This can be changed using the flag `-terminal-responses` (shorthand `-t`).

+Flag `-terminal-responses` is a comma-separated list of "hundreds" and defaults to `100,200,300,400`.
+Each number must be a multiple of a hundred, and means that **all** HTTP statuses in the range of that number, up to and including +99, indicate that such an endpoint response is eligible for the client.

+For example:

-Assume that some APIs are hosted on `https://one.com/apis`.
+- Assume that some APIs are hosted on `https://one.com/apis`.
 There is a mirror at `https://two.com/public-apis` but it's incomplete: for some calls it will return a status 400 (not found).
-If that happens then `balancing-reverse-proxy` should **not** take that as a terminating response, but should take what `one.com` returns.
+If that happens then `balancing-reverse-proxy` should **not** take that as a terminating response, but should use what `one.com` returns.

-Flag `-terminal-responses` is a comma-separated list of "hundreds", e.g., `100,200,300`.
-Each number must be a multiple of a hundred, and means that **all** HTTP statuses in the range of that number, up to and including +99, indicate that such an endpoint response is eligible for the client.

-The flag then becomes: `-terminal-responses 100,200,300`.
+- The flag then becomes: `-terminal-responses 100,200,300`.
 That means that once an endpoint returns 100-199, 200-299 and 300-399 (not all of these exist in the wild), that endpoint's response will be passed to the client, and other responses will be discarded.

 ### Fanning out